Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Abstract

 \section{Abstract}

+This paper resolves two of the handful of remaining questions on the computability of market equilibria, a central theme within algorithmic game theory (AGT).
+Our results are as follows:

-We show FIXP-hardness of computing equilibria in Arrow-Debreu exchange markets under Leontief utility functions, and Arrow-Debreu markets under linear utility functions and Leontief production sets, thereby settling these open questions \cite{VY}.
-As corollaries, we obtain FIXP-hardness for piecewise-linear concave (PLC) utilities and for Arrow-Debreu markets under linear utility functions and polyhedral production sets.
-In all cases, as required under FIXP, the set of instances mapped onto will admit equilibria, i.e., will be ``yes'' instances.
-If all instances are under consideration, then in all cases we prove that the problem of deciding if a given instance admits an equilibrium is ETR-complete, where ETR is the class Existential Theory of Reals.
+\begin{enumerate} \item We show FIXP-hardness of computing equilibria in Arrow-Debreu markets under Leontief utility functions, and Arrow-Debreu markets under linear utility functions and Leontief production sets.
+We note that these are the first FIXP-hardness results ever since the introduction of the class FIXP \cite{EY07} and the hardness of 3-Nash established therein. \item We note that for the problems stated above, the corresponding results showing membership in FIXP were established after imposing suitable sufficiency conditions to render the problems total, as is customary in economics.
+However, if all instances are under consideration, then in both cases we prove that the problem of deciding if a given instance admits an equilibrium is $\ER$-complete, where $\ER$ is the class of decision problems which can be reduced in polynomial time to Existential Theory of the Reals.

-As a consequence of the results stated above, and the fact that membership in FIXP has been established for PLC utilities \cite{GMV}, the entire computational difficulty of Arrow-Debreu markets under PLC utility functions lies in the Leontief utility subcase.
-This is perhaps the most unexpected aspect of our result, since Leontief utilities are meant for the case that goods are perfect complements, whereas PLC utilities are very general, capturing not only the cases when goods are complements and substitutes, but also arbitrary combinations of these and much more.

-The main technical part of our result is the following reduction: Given a set $\CS$ of simultaneous multivariate polynomial equations in which the variables are constrained to be in a closed bounded region in the positive orthant, we construct a Leontief exchange market $\CM$ which has one good corresponding to each variable in $\CS$.
-We prove that the equilibria of $\CM$, when projected onto prices of these latter goods, are in one-to-one correspondence with the set of solutions of the polynomials.
-This reduction is related to a classic result of Sonnenschein \cite{Sonn, Sonn1}.
+\item For Arrow-Debreu markets under Leontief utility functions and a constant number of agents, we give a polynomial time algorithm for computing an equilibrium.
+This settles part of an open problem of \cite{DK08}. \end{enumerate}

+We note that PLC utilities are about the most general utilities of interest in economics and several fundamental utility functions studied within AGT are special cases of it.
+Several important problems, which have been shown to be in FIXP, are waiting for proofs of FIXP-hardness.
+In this context, our technique of reducing from 3-Nash to Multivariate Polynomial Equations and then to the problem is likely to be useful in the future.